dashaun/devnexus-2025-runtime-efficiencies-spring-boot/docs/markdown/3-extract.md

 ---

-By "extract" -ing the Jar file, we can improv3e the startup time.
+By "extract" -ing the Jar file, we can improve the startup time.

 ---